Ksiuran/Tic-Tac-Toe/README.md

 Simple tic-tac-toe game, X goes first.
 Input where you would like the next X or O to go.
 Grid for the co-ordinates for playing below.
 Input should look like "1 3" with no quotes.
+Listed as an Easy project.

 (1,3) (2,3) (3,3)